Bijli Mahadev Trek

 ➤Cloakroom facility for excess luggage: We have a Cloak Room facility at the base camp for excess luggage.
 Every trekker is permitted to leave behind one piece of luggage at no charge.
 Anything beyond one piece of luggage is chargeable at Rs 500 per luggage.
 (The luggage could be a backpack/suitcase/duffel bag or anything similar.).
 Do not leave behind any valuables in the cloakroom.

-Arrive at the Indiahikes Jungle Line Campus at Manali; Drive to Kot Village, trek to Borsu Forest campsite
+Arrive at the Indiahikes Jungle Line Campus at Manali.
+Drive to Kot Village, trek to Borsu Forest campsite

-Pick-up time: 06:00 am | Pick-up location: Beas Bridge, Manali Reporting time if you are reaching on your own: 07:00 am | Drive Distance: 41 km | Drive Duration: 1.5 hours Trek Distance: 2 km | Trek Duration: 3 hours
+Pickup time: 6.00 am | Pickup location: Beas Bridge, Manali | Drive Distance: 41 km | Drive Duration: 1.5 hrs | Trek Distance: 2 km | Trek Duration: 3 hrs

 The Indiahikes Manali Campus is about 15km away from Manali, located in a place called Sarsai.
 The campus is nestled amidst dreamy apple orchards near Manali.

-Note: To make your travel easier, we will arrange the pick-up from Beas Bridge, Manali at 10 am.
+Note: To make your travel easier, we will arrange the pick-up from Beas Bridge, Manali at 6 am.
 It will cost Rs 1,000 per vehicle (5-6 seaters) and has to be shared by trekkers.

 The Indiahikes Manali Campus is about 15km away from Manali, located in a place called Sarsai.
 The campus is nestled amidst dreamy apple orchards near Manali.